establishingsecurity/CAT/doc/src/discrete_log/intro.rst

         return 1 if h == 3 else 2

 Choosing the wrong parameters for the group used by either DH or ElGamal can therefore have disastrous results.
-:mod:`discrete_log.analysis` therefore provides different checks for provided group parameters to see whether the specified group is vulnerable to attacks.
+:mod:`cat.discrete_log.analysis` therefore provides different checks for provided group parameters to see whether the specified group is vulnerable to attacks.